DavidHe1127/aws-cert/solution_architect_associate/index.md

    ------------------------------------------
    #### RAID, Volumes & Snapshots
    * RAID - Redundant array of independent disks
+   * Created by combining  multiple EBS volumes into one big EBS volume
    * RAID 5 **HIGHLY DISCOURAGED BY AWS**